Making San Francisco Sourdough Bread

 A hand spray bottle full of water

-An oven-safe pan or other container that will fit on the floor (or lowest
+A large oven-safe container that will fit on the floor (or lowest

 shelf) of your oven

-A baking sheet or loaf pan or whatever you want to bake on or in
+A baking sheet or loaf pan or whatever you want to bake your loaves

-An egg and 1 Tablespoon of water for an egg wash
+An egg mixed with 1 tablespoon of water

 A new, sharp single-edged razor blade or razor knife